bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

    b.
 The observed points (:math:`x_i`) **and** the values of the latent variables (:math:`z_i`).

-   The former problem is the general unsupervised learning problem that we'll solve with the EM algorithm (e.g. finding the neighbourhoods).
+   The former problem is the general unsupervised learning problem that we'll solve with the EM algorithm (e.g. finding the neighborhoods).
 The latter is a specific problem that we'll indirectly use as one of the steps in the EM algorithm.
-Coincidently, this latter problem is the same one when using GMMs for classification except we label the :math:`z_i` as :math:`y_i`.
+Coincidentally, this latter problem is the same one when using GMMs for classification except we label the :math:`z_i` as :math:`y_i`.

 We'll cover the steps needed to compute both of these in the next section.